Mental Health Awareness Month

 May is Mental Health Awareness Month

-In partnership with Mental Health America, PWCS recognizes May as Mental Health Awareness Month and is dedicated to recognizing the importance of mental health and its impact on our lives.
+In partnership with Mental Health America, PWCS recognizes May as Mental Health Awareness Month and is dedicated to prioritizing our well-being and promoting open conversations about mental health.
 This year's message is "Where to Start: Mental Health in a Changing World."
 Navigating the ever-changing world can be challenging, especially when it comes to prioritizing mental health.
-It is difficult to deal with life's challenges, and everyone deserves to be supported and empowered to seek help when needed.
+Life's pressures can be overwhelming, and everyone deserves to be supported and empowered to seek help when needed.
 While society is getting more comfortable discussing mental health, it can still be hard to know #WhereToStart when it comes to taking care of ourselves.

-Throughout May, various events and initiatives to raise awareness are taking place in our schools to encourage self-care and connect with resources.
+Throughout May, various events and initiatives to raise awareness are taking place in our schools to encourage self-care and recognize the importance of mental health and its impact on our lives.
 Families are encouraged to participate in these activities and use the available resources to support one another.

 Navigate to the Mental Health Awareness Week Activity Calendar